Population synthesis of double neutron stars: Description of the Model

 \subsection{Pulsar evolution model}

-In this section we describe the modelling of processes important in evolution of pulsars in binaries.
+The previous subsections describe the models of the stellar evolution and the initial masses of the neutron stars.
+It remains to assign each neutron star other properties such as magnetic field and spin period.
+These parameters are required to model the neutron stars as radio pulsars.
+The S\textsc{tar}T\textsc{rack} code provides details of the interaction in the binaries.
+We assume that all neutron stars become radio pulsars immediately after their birth.
+The pulsar that is born earlier can be affected by accretion of matter from its still evolving companion.
+These effects are modelled and described in the following paragraphs.

+Before moving to the details of our model, we briefly describe the ingredients necessary to model the life and death of each pulsar.
 At the very beginning we assign each neutron star a set of initial parameters such as spin period, magnetic field and moment of inertia.
-After that we start evolving each pulsar.
-First of all we need to know how its rotation behaves in time.
-We assume dipole model for the magnetic field.
-We also present how mass transfers influence neutron stars (e.g. recycling).
-During accretion neutron stars are visible in X-rays but in this paper we neglect that as this periods are short compared to radio activity periods.
-We finish the evolution of a binary pulsar either at the time of coalescence due to gravitational wave emission or when it reaches the age of $ 10\;{\rm Gyr}$.
-During the evolution we note the radio loud periods in the history of the binary, and also the periods it is visible in the radio from Earth.
+After that, we start evolving each pulsar.
+We assume a dipole model for the magnetic field \citep{1969ApJ...157.1395O} and base the spin-rate evolution on that.
+Since we only consider double neutron stars, we need to consider mass transfer and how it affects radio pulsars.
+During accretion the neutron stars are visible in the X-ray and not detectable in the radio.
+In this paper we do not model the X-ray emission as it only occurs for a short period of time compared to the radio activity periods.
+The evolution of binaries, along with their movement in the Galaxy, is followed until the coalescence due to gravitational wave emission or for $ 10\;{\rm Gyr}$, whichever is shorter.